Siena Heights University

-It began as St. Joseph College in 1919 when the Adrian Dominican Sisters first founded the school.
+Siena Heights University began as St. Joseph College in 1919 when the Adrian Dominican Sisters first founded the school.
 By 1939, this private, not-for-profit Catholic institution had changed its name to Siena Heights College receiving university status in 1998.
-Today Siena Heights University enrolls approximately 2,500 students with a 15:1 student-faculty ratio.
-The main campus in Adrian, Michigan hosts about 600 students with additional satellite facilities in six other Michigan localities and an online program.
+The main campus in Adrian, Michigan, hosts about 600 students with additional satellite facilities in six other Michigan localities and an online program.

-Siena Heights University gives students two options for distance learning.
+Siena Heights University offers associate's, bachelor's, and master's degrees and gives students two options for distance learning.
 One combines on-campus and online classes in pursuit of a degree.
 The second option offers degrees that are taught completely online.
-Available Bachelor’s degrees include:

 Be the first to write a review.
 Click the link below.